Updated 19th February 2021.

 This policy explains who we are, what, when and why we collect personal information, how we use it, the conditions under which we may disclose it to others and how we keep it secure.

-Any questions regarding this policy and our privacy practises should be sent:
+Any questions regarding this policy and our privacy practices should be sent:

-- by post to ICS Learn, 225 Bath Street, Glasgow G2 4GZ
+By post to ICS Learn, 225 Bath Street, Glasgow, G2 4GZ, Scotland

 Who are we?